madehong/Seq2Seq4ATE/README.md

 > Laptop    : 80.31 -> 80.62

 ### (8).Others
-> If you thank the codes & paper are helpful, give me a star and cite this paper:
+> If you thank the codes & paper are helpful, please cite this paper:

 > @inproceedings{ma2019exploring,
 >   title={Exploring Sequence-to-Sequence Learning in Aspect Term Extraction},